ultimatemember/ultimatemember/readme.txt

 == Changelog ==

 = Important: UM2.0+ is a significant update to the code base from 1.3.88.
 Please make sure you take a full-site backup with restore point before updating the plugin =

+= 2.0.44: April xx, 2019 =

+* Bugfixes:
+  - Added nocache headers to reset password form
+  - Email templates saving to child theme, if parent theme already has email template files
+  - Email templates locate in the default plugin folder with active WPML
+  - Form builder with some predefined form fields, which had different keys/metakeys (currently use the same)

+* Deprecated:
+  - "Is Account page?" and "Is User page?" options for WPML integration ( because WPML translations works properly )

 = 2.0.43: March 29, 2019 =